 Urinating in specific locations

 You may notice that the odor of dog urine is stronger in some regions than in others.
-This is due to the fact that dogs tend to go to the same spots to relieve themselves, resulting in a stronger odor.
+This is because dogs tend to go to the same spots to relieve themselves, resulting in a stronger odor.

 Surfaces with pores